-Completion of this form provides documentation that the student and faculty have followed the School of Nursing, Kinesiology, and Health Sciences' s policy for grade mediation.
+Completion of this form provides documentation that the student and faculty have followed the College of Nursing & Health policy for grade mediation.

 Student UID

 Course Grade final

 Faculty responsible for assigning the grade

-Explanation of the grade dispute (attach additional page es as needed)
+Explanation of the grade dispute (attach additional pages as needed)

 Step 1 Student

-Verification of student meeting with faculty Grade Faculty
+Verification of student meeting with faculty Grade remains unchanged $\square$ Faculty

-remains unchanged □ Grade will be changed to Date
+Grade will be changed to Date

-Check here to continue to step 2
+☐ Check here to continue to step 2

 Student

-Stop 2 Student

-Step 2 Verification of student meeting with Course Coordinator or appropriate Director Course Coordinator or Concentration Director
+Step 2 Verification of student meeting with Course Course Coordinator or Concentration Director

-Date
+Coordinator or appropriate Director Date

-Check here to continue to step 3
+☐ Check here to continue to step 3

-Step 3

-Verification of student meeting with the nursing program Chair Student Return to faculty to consider
+Step 3 Verification of student meeting with nursing program Chair Student ☐ Return to faculty to consider

-Nursing Program Chair OR Check here to continue to step 4 (initiation of faculty panel)
+Nursing Program Chair OR Check here to continue to step 4 (initiation of

-Date
+faculty panel)

+04

-Step 4 If the student wishes to appeal to the nursing program Panel to review the student's request for mediation of a TO THE CHAIR.
-L Chair, the Chair will convene a three member faculty to a final grade.
-AT THIS POINT, THIS FORM SHOULD BE GIVEN
+Step 4 If the student wishes to appeal to the nursing program Panel to m Chair, the Chair will convene a three member faculty

+grade.
+AT THIS POINT, THIS FORM SHOULD BE GIVEN TO

 Panel Recommendation to the Faculty

-Grade should stand as final Grade should be ch hanged to
+Grade should stand as final Grade should be changed to

-lember
+Panel Chair: Member

 Member Date

 After the panel has reviewed the complaint and provided a perspective to faculty member, the faculty member notifies the student of the decision as to whether or not the grade will be changed.
 Faculty decision: Grade stands as final Grade will be changed to The faculty member is responsible for initiating the process for changing the grade.
-Faculty

-Date
+Faculty Date

 Step 5 Student meets with academic advisor.

 Approved by UG Curr 5/17/10; 03/12/12; 6/6/16.
-Grad Curr 4/16/12; 10/5/16; UG Curr 3/15/17; Grad Curr 4/5/17; Faculty Assembly 4/19/17 R:\conh-restricted\Org Handbook\Forms\Student\Mediation for a Final Grade FORM.docx
+Grad Curr 4/16/12; 10/5/16; UG Curr 3/15/17; Grad Curr 4/5/17; Faculty Assembly 4/19/17 R:\conh-restricted\Organizational Handbook\Forms\Student\Mediation for a Final Grade FORM.docx